Building NEST on macOS¶

 Activate the environment with

-This assumes that you have created the environment with its default name
+This assumes that you have created the environment in the folder

 If you want to build NEST with MPI, you must digitally sign the